An introduction to anxiety

 What causes anxiety?

 When the body comes under stress, adrenaline is released into the bloodstream.
 This normal reaction stems from our ‘caveman’ days.
-It makes our heart beat faster, our nerves become more alert preparing our body to fight or flee from the danger facing us.
+It makes our heart beat faster and our nerves become more alert, preparing our body to fight or flee from the danger facing us.
 This reaction is called the ‘fight or flight’ response.

 In general, there are two groups of factors (or causes) which work together to make us feel anxious.
 These are the external and internal factors.
 How you feel depends on an interplay between these.
-For more information go to our page What causes anxiety.
+For more information go to our page on what causes anxiety.

 Stress can be both positive and negative.
 An example of positive stress is wondering whether you have won anything in the weekly lottery draw.
 However, we don’t usually say we are anxious in these situations – we describe it as being excited.
 So, in a way, positive stress makes us excited, negative stress makes us anxious.